fly-apps/coredns/README.md

 ### What is authoritative DNS?

 The Domain Name System (DNS) is a distributed system of servers which store mappings from names to IP addresses.
 Some of these servers store the "source truth" for a name to IP mapping, these are called authoritative nameservers.
 Other servers answer client's requests by finding the right authoritative nameservers to speak to and get the correct answers, these are called resolvers.
 You may be familiar with the Google and Cloudflare resolvers which have the IPs 8.8.8.8 and 1.1.1.1 respectively.
+Cloudflare has good [documentation](https://www.cloudflare.com/learning/dns/dns-server-types/#recursive-resolver) on DNS server types which goes a little bit more in-depth.

 ### Why fly.io?

-A good authoritative DNS server responds quickly to requests [why?].
-For global services this means 1) having servers physically close to clients all around the world and 2) setting up complex infrastructure like anycast [anycast](https://fly.io/docs/reference/architecture/#bgp-anycast) (which allows servers all around the world to use the same IP address).
-This is both expensive and technically hard to achieve for a single person.
-Fly.io bakes this functionality into their platform, and why it's such a good fit for a service like DNS [additional reasons?].
+A good authoritative DNS server responds quickly to requests [TODO: why?].
+For global services this means 1) having servers physically close to clients all around the world and 2) setting up complex infrastructure like anycast [anycast](https://fly.io/docs/reference/architecture/#bgp-anycast) which allows physical servers all around the world to share the same IP address.
+This is both expensive and technically hard to do.
+With fly.io this functionality is baked right in, which is why it's such a good fit for a service like DNS.

 ## Overview

+TODO: brief overview of what we're going to configure?

 We will go through configuration for: